ironbane/IronbaneServerLegacy/README.md

 ## Getting started

 * Clone this repository somewhere on your system.
+If you wish to play the production (i.e. live) version of Ironbane, checkout the 'master' branch.
+If you wish to contribute with coding, then checkout the 'develop' branch.
+Make sure that you make Pull Requests towards the develop branch, rather than the master branch.

 ```
     git clone https://github.com/ironbane/IronbaneServer.git